Orbital Fulde-Ferrell-Larkin-Ovchinnikov state in 2H-NbS2 flakes: Introduction

-\textit{Introduction}--Superconductivity with Cooper pairs carrying finite pairing momentum has recently stimulated opportunities to realize emerging functionality operating under conditions not feasible for superconductivity with zero-momentum pairing.
-For instance, finite-momentum pairing can result in superconducting diode effect exhibiting non-reciprocal supercurrent\cite{HNC2023,DIY2022,PCS2022,XL2023}.
-Although it has been known for decades that finite-momentum pairing can be routinely induced by breaking time-reversal symmetry via magnetic field, manifested as Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) state\cite{YF2022,G1960,FF1964,KSL2020,BMC2003,SK2019,CK2024}, the realization of FFLO state is far from easy\cite{SK2019,KMS2022,GG1966} owing to it requires a large magnetic field with respect to paramagnetic limit $B_p$ and low temperature in comparison to critical temperature $T_c$.
-Fortunately, the stringent condition of activating finite-momentum pairing can be relaxed by simultaneously breaking both spatial inversion and time-reversal symmetries\cite{XL2023,LT2012,NL2021,WZY2023}.
-This renders Rashba-superconductor\cite{NL2021,ZGZ2014,BG2002} and Ising-superconductor\cite{XL2023,WZY2023,ZL2022}, with intrinsic inversion-symmetry breaking, suitable candidates for the task.
+Superconductivity with Cooper pairs carrying finite pairing momentum has recently stimulated opportunities to realize emerging functionality operating under conditions not feasible for superconductivity with zero-momentum pairing.
+For instance, finite-momentum pairing can result in superconducting diode effect exhibiting non-reciprocal supercurrent\cite{HNC2023,XL2023,BBF2022,BSS2024}.
+It has been known for decades that finite-momentum pairing can be routinely induced by breaking time-reversal symmetry via a magnetic field, manifested as Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) state\cite{YF2022,G1960,FF1964,KSL2020,BMC2003,SK2019,CK2024}.
+However, the realization of FFLO state is far from easy\cite{SK2019,KMS2022,GG1966} owing to the requirement of large magnetic field and low temperature.
+Fortunately, the stringent condition of activating finite-momentum pairing can be relaxed by simultaneously breaking both inversion and time-reversal symmetries\cite{XL2023,LT2012,NL2021,WZY2023}.
+This renders Rashba-superconductors\cite{NL2021,ZGZ2014,BG2002} and Ising-superconductors\cite{XL2023,WZY2023,ZL2022}, with intrinsic inversion-symmetry breaking, suitable candidates for the task.